Younest9/okd/README.md

 DNS A/AAAA or CNAME records are used for name resolution and PTR records are used for reverse name resolution.
 The reverse records are important because Fedora CoreOS (FCOS) uses the reverse records to set the hostnames for all the nodes, unless the hostnames are provided by DHCP.
 Additionally, the reverse records are used to generate the certificate signing requests (CSR) that OKD needs to operate.

 The following DNS records are required for a user-provisioned OKD cluster and they must be in place before installation.
-In each record, <cluster_name> is the cluster name and <base_domain> is the base domain that you specify in the install-config.yaml file.
-A complete DNS record takes the form: <component>.<cluster_name>.<base_domain>..
+In each record, `<cluster_name>` is the cluster name and `<base_domain>` is the base domain that you specify in the install-config.yaml file.
+A complete DNS record takes the form: `<component>.<cluster_name>.<base_domain>.`

 For example, if you specify the cluster name as okd and the base domain as osupytheas.fr, the DNS record for the Kubernetes API is api.okd.osupytheas.fr., and so on.